Beloth/Ostston/Next/Notes.md

 ####The portal travel.

 * the first few through
-  * You've travelled via portal before and that was instantaneously but this one is different you feel like you are travelling fast though a long tunnel (imagine stargate travel).
+  * You've travelled via portal before and that was instantaneously but this one is different you feel like you are travelling fast though a long tunnel (imagine stargate travel https://www.youtube.com/watch?v=kcyA1kp_1sA).
 You see an opening which you assume is the exit but instead on passing through you actuall bounce off and vector off through another shorter tunnel and thrown out.
     * Arobatics or Dex save DC15+
       * Failed 1D6 damage as you fall 10ft from the opening and fail to long properly
       * Success half damage